TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tls12-upgrade-no-current-with-override-and-old-rca.md

 <properties
-    pageTitle="TLS 1.2 Upgrade Document - No recent TLS < 1.2 but has override and old requests"
-    description="RCA - Documents recommended to for information on upgrading to using TLS 1.2" infoBubbleText="The customer is recommended to upgrade to using TLS 1.2" service="microsoft.documentdb"
+    pageTitle="TLS 1.2 Upgrade Document - No recent TLS &lt; 1.2 but has override and old requests" description="RCA - Documents recommended to for information on upgrading to using TLS 1.2" infoBubbleText="The customer is recommended to upgrade to using TLS 1.2" service="microsoft.documentdb"